firstnuel/CryptoCourse-Exercises/Week 3/README.md

 - To measure the time taken to encrypt the data for each cipher.
 The encryption times for the 10 MB data using different ciphers are as follows:

-- AES-CBC: Approximately 0.192 seconds
+- AES-CBC: Approximately 0.0236 seconds
-- AES-CTR: Approximately 0.147 seconds
+- AES-CTR: Approximately 0.0097 seconds
-- ChaCha20: Approximately 0.406 seconds
+- ChaCha20: Approximately 0.027 seconds

 Observations:
-- AES-CTR is the most efficient in this test, with the shortest encryption time.
-This might be due to its simpler operational mode compared to AES-CBC, as it does not require padding and operates more like a stream cipher.
+- AES-CTR is the fastest, which aligns with the expectation that counter mode (CTR) generally has a performance advantage due to its parallelizable nature and simpler implementation.
-- AES-CBC is slightly slower than AES-CTR but still faster than ChaCha20 in this environment.
+- AES-CBC is faster on my system compared to ChaCha20, which is quite interesting.
+This could be due to hardware acceleration for AES (like AES-NI) being present on my system.
+AES-NI significantly boosts AES encryption/decryption speeds and is commonly available in modern processors.
-- ChaCha20 shows the longest encryption time among the three.
-However, it's important to note that ChaCha20 is often favored for its security properties and performance on systems without AES hardware acceleration.
+- ChaCha20, while slower than both AES modes on my system, still shows a competitive performance.
+This cipher is often favored in environments where hardware acceleration for AES is not available, as it provides a good balance of security and performance, especially on mobile and lower-power devices.

 Hardware Support:
 - The Python environment used for this test does not explicitly utilize hardware acceleration features like AES-NI, which are available in modern CPUs for AES encryption.
 On systems with hardware acceleration, AES encryption (both CBC and CTR modes) would likely be significantly faster, possibly outperforming ChaCha20.